robertorcosta/azure-docs.pt-br/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. Substitua a implementação a seguir por `application:didRegisterForRemoteNotificationsWithDeviceToken` para considerar as alterações de IU do storyboard:
+14. Substitua a seguinte implementação para `application:didRegisterForRemoteNotificationsWithDeviceToken` que as alterações da interface do usuário do storyboard sejam alteradas em conta:

     ```objc
     // Access navigation controller which is at the root of window